How to create an AI Strategy for your business (2026 update)

 • Customer satisfaction: Enhanced customer experience and retention rates.

-Strategic metrics
+Strategic agility

 • Innovation capacity: New capabilities and business model opportunities